Codeinkardo107/project/README.md

 - [DONE] Step 10: Graph Construction - Built the LangGraph workflow with nodes for profiling, searching, and scheduling.
 - [DONE] Step 11: Visualization & Output - Implemented graph visualization (with remote fallback) and Markdown file generation with resource links.
 - [DONE] Step 12: Changing some logic in the output file and the way of updating the workout plan.
-- [TODO] Step 13: Building a streamlit app to interact easily with the agent.
+- [DONE] Step 13: Building a streamlit app to interact easily with the agent.
 - [TODO] Step 14: Final Polishing of code - Refined error handling and verified end-to-end functionality.

 ## Conclusion: